contentful/contentful-link-cleaner/README.md

 This tool goes through all of your entries, figures out which links don't exist anymore, and removes them.

+This might be particularly relevant to users of [contentful-space-sync](https://github.com/contentful/contentful-space-sync).

+If you're not entirely clear on what Links are, check out the [Links page](https://www.contentful.com/developers/docs/concepts/links/) for more information.

+This tool will ask you if the entries which have had their links fixed should also be published.
+This is the default, and we recommend that we do.

+Any entries that don't get their links fixed will stay in "updated" state and will need to be published manually.

 # Changelog

 Check out the [releases](https://github.com/contentful/contentful-link-cleaner/releases) page.